MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Remove-AadrmRoleBasedAdministrator.md

 PS C:\>Remove-AadrmRoleBasedAdministrator -SecurityGroupDisplayName "Finance Employees"
 ```

-This command removes Azure Rights Management administrative rights from the group named Finance Employees.
+This command removes administrative rights to the Azure Rights Management service for the group that has a display name of "Finance Employees".

 ### Example 2: Remove administrative rights by using an email address
 ```
 PS C:\>Remove-AadrmRoleBasedAdministrator -EmailAddress "EvanNarvaez@Contoso.com"
 ```

-This command removes Azure Rights Management administrative rights from the group that has the specified email address.
+This command removes administrative rights to the Azure Rights Management service for the user who has an email address of "EvanNarvaez@Contoso.com".

 ## PARAMETERS

 ### -EmailAddress
-Specifies the email address of a user or group.
+Specifies the email address of a user or group to remove administrative rights for the Azure Rights Management service.
+If the user has no email address, specify the user's Universal Principal Name.

-The cmdlet removes Azure Rights Management administrative rights for the user or group identified by the email address that you specify.

 ```yaml
 Type: String